 The versatility of our platform is highlighted by the multiple programs and multiple formats of the product candidates in our pipeline.
 In preclinical studies with TRuC-T cell product candidates, we have shown better anti-tumor activity, longer persistence, and lower cytokine release compared to CAR-T cells bearing the same tumor antigen binding domains.
-The FDA cleared the IND for TC-210, our lead candidate, in January 2019, and we plan to initiate TC-210’s Phase 1/2 clinical trial in early 2019.
+The FDA cleared the IND for TC-210, our lead candidate, in January 2019, and we have initiated TC-210’s Phase 1/2 clinical trial.

 Our most advanced TRuC-T cell product candidate is TC-210, which targets mesothelin-positive solid tumors.
 While its expression in normal tissues is low, mesothelin is highly expressed in many solid tumors.
 Mesothelin overexpression has also been correlated with poorer prognosis in certain cancer types and plays a role in tumorigenesis.

 The cancer types that we intend to treat in our planned Phase 1/2 clinical trial include non-small cell lung cancer, ovarian cancer, malignant pleural/peritoneal mesothelioma and cholangiocarcinoma.
 These cancers represent a patient population of up to 81,000 in the United States alone.

 In our preclinical studies we have demonstrated better anti-tumor activity and persistence of TRuC-T cells compared to CAR-T cells while also exhibiting lower levels of cytokine release.
-The FDA cleared our IND for TC-210 in January 2019 and we plan to initiate our Phase 1/2 clinical trial in early 2019.
+The FDA cleared our IND for TC-210 in January 2019 and we have initiated our Phase 1/2 clinical trial.

 We are currently conducting IND-enabling studies for our mono TRuC-T cell product candidate, TC-220, targeting MUC16-positive solid tumors.
 While its expression in normal tissues is low, MUC16 is highly expressed in many solid tumors, including ovarian, pancreatic, gastric and colorectal cancers.
 We plan to develop TC-220 initially for the treatment of MUC16 overexpressing ovarian cancer, which represents a patient population of up to 17,000 in the United States alone.